Gautampsingh/globe-split/README.md

 ```

 Notes:
 - The dev server runs with Angular CLI.
-If start fails, ensure you’re in the project folder: `c:\Projects\Extras\futura-split\futura-split`.
+If start fails, ensure you’re in the project folder: `c:\Projects\Extras\global-split`.
 - Add more flags by placing SVGs under `src/assets/flags` and mapping currency code → country code in the components.
 - Static FX rates are sample values; replace with live rates if needed.